koukibadr/Searchable-Listview/README.md

   /// reached the bottom
   /// used to create pagination in listview Future<dynamic> Function()? onPaginate;

-  /// Space between the search textfield and the list
-  /// by default the padding is set to 20 final double spaceBetweenSearchAndList;

   // A padding applied to search field final EdgeInsetsGeometry? searchFieldPadding;